A Bernstein type theorem for minimal hypersurfaces via Gauss maps: Introduction

 The necessity of the Neumann-Poincar$\mathrm{\acute{e}}$ inequality in the above theorem is not clear as they said in \cite{JXY}.
 Later, Yang further proved that the above conclusion holds provided 1 of the distance between the Gauss image of $M\cap \mathbf{B}_R(y)$ and $\overline{\S}^{n-1}_+$ is less than $o(\log\log R)$ for the large $R$ in \cite{Y}.

 In this paper, we remove the condition on the Neumann-Poincar$\mathrm{\acute{e}}$ inequality in Theorem 6.5 of \cite{JXY} instead by the oriented condition, and obtain the following Bernstein type theorem. \begin{theorem} Let $M$ be an $n$-dimensional smooth oriented complete embedded minimal hypersurface in $\R^{n+1}$ with Euclidean volume growth.
-If the image under the Gauss map omits a neighborhood of $\overline{\S}^{n-1}_+$, then $M$ must be an affine hyperplane. \end{theorem} One of the important ingredients in the proof of our theorem is to show that the Gauss map of $M$ is contained in an open hemisphere of $\S^n$ provided the support of one of tangent cones of $M$ at infinity is the Euclidean space.
+If the image under the Gauss map omits a neighborhood of $\overline{\S}^{n-1}_+$, then $M$ must be an affine hyperplane. \end{theorem} One of the important ingredients in the proof of our theorem is to show that the Gauss map of $M$ takes actually values in a compact subset of an open hemisphere of $\S^n$ provided the support of one of tangent cones of $M$ at infinity is the Euclidean space.